carrickchristian/carrickchristian.github.io/research.md

 ## Higher real $K$-theories

 In all that follows, we work at the prime $p=2$.
-Chromatic homotopy theory studies spaces and spectra from the point of view of complex-oriented cohomology theories, those theories that admit Thom isomorphisms for complex vector bundles.
+Chromatic homotopy theory studies spaces and spectra from the point of view of complex-oriented cohomology theories.
 On one hand, facts like the nilpotence theorem tell us these theories see quite a lot of information.
 On the other, for any complex-oriented ring spectrum $R$, the unit map

 $$\pi_*S^0\to \pi_*R$$